mondayeze/printf/README.md

 **0X11.
 C PRINTF**

-This is a collaboration project between Thom........
+This is a first collaboration project between Thom Phiri and Eze Innocent Monday Innocent on ALX